 In arthroscopic examination, a small incision is made in the patient's skin through which pencil-sized instruments that have a small lens and lighting system (arthroscope) are passed.
 Arthroscope magnifies and illuminates the structures of the joint with the light that is transmitted through fibre optics.
 It is attached to a television camera and the interior of the joint is seen on the television monitor.

-Arthroscopic examination of joints is helpful in diagnosis and treatment of the following conditions:
+Arthroscopic examination of joints is helpful for a foot specialist to diagnose and treat the following conditions:

 - Inflammation: Synovitis, the inflammation of the lining of the knee, shoulder, elbow, wrist, or ankle